Stax Networks provides internal DNS resolution between your VPCs.

 The Stax Network will use the Outbound Route 53 Resolver Endpoint in combination with Route 53 Resolver Rules to forward DNS requests from AWS to the on-premises DNS server.

 For on-premises resources to resolve AWS resources you must configure your on-premises DNS server to forward requests to the internal IP addresses of the Inbound Route 53 Resolver endpoint.

-Creating a DNS Resolver within your Stax Networking Hub will provision two AWS Route 53 Resolver endpoints within your Networking Hub's Transit VPC: one for inbound DNS requests, and the other for outbound DNS requests.
+Creating a DNS Resolver within your Stax Networking Hub will provision two Amazon Route 53 Resolver endpoints within your Networking Hub's Transit VPC: one for inbound DNS requests, and the other for outbound DNS requests.